 Each of the undergraduate residential colleges at Princeton includes up to ten graduate students who live among the undergraduates within the college and offer academic, intellectual, social, and cultural programming and support to those undergraduates.
 Residents graduate students (RGSs) are appointed each spring through an interview process managed by the Office of the Dean of the College.

 ReMatch is a research mentoring program designed to connect undergraduate students and graduate students, two historically unconnected populations at Princeton, through their shared interest in academic research.
 ReMatch offers fellowship funding for mentorship connections and joint research projects.
 The graduate student mentors come from the humanities, social sciences, natural sciences, and engineering, representing research opportunities of interest to a wide spectrum of undergraduates.

-In November, Meals for Mentoring dinner are held, where undergraduates are given an opportunity to meet potential mentors and explore their research interest further.
+In November, Meals for Mentoring dinners are held, where undergraduates are given an opportunity to meet potential mentors and explore their research interest further.
 In December and January, the program offers additional opportunities for undergradaute students to find a graduate student mentor through small group meetups, lab tours, and research shadowing experiences.
 In February, mentor-mentee pairs are then invited to co-write a proposal to receive funding for a summer research internship.
 Interested graduate students should complete the ReMatch Graduate Mentor Profile form (link is external).

 The ReMatch program is a collaborative initiative of the Office of Undergraduate Research and the Office of the Dean of the Graduate School.

 Scholars Institute Fellows Program (SIFP), Office of the Dean of the College